 Renewable Fuel Oil

-Produced from trees in a process called "pyrolysis" and is an 85% carbon neutral renewable fuel.
+Produced by ENSYN Technologies from trees in a process called "pyrolysis," Renewable Fuel Oil (RFO) is an 85% carbon neutral renewable fuel.

 Renewable Fuel Oil (RFO) is a pyrolysis oil derived from wood or woodbased feedstock.
 Ensyn is currently the only commercial producer.